Summer Night City: North America and other territories

 "Summer Night City" was all but ignored in North America.
-In the United States, it was shelved by Atlantic Records, ABBA's North American record label, as although Atlantic realized the song's potential to be a chart hit, the group couldn't guarantee its inclusion on an album released before Christmas of that year and the label refused to release the single without a much more profitable album soon afterwards.
-However, it did get a release in Canada, and the single reached a dismal position of number 90 on the RPM Top Singles listing; it charted higher at number 34 on the CRIA chart, which tracked sales only at retailers.
-The single also charted in Mexico, peaking at number 10, and marked the group's eighth consecutive top ten hit.
+In the United States it was shelved by Atlantic Records, ABBA's North American record label.
+Although Atlantic realized the song's potential to be a chart hit, the group couldn't guarantee its inclusion on an album to be released before Christmas of that year, so the label refused to release the single without a much more profitable and immediate follow-up album.
+However, it did get a release in Canada, where the single reached a dismal position of number 90 on the RPM Top Singles listing; it charted higher at number 34 on the CRIA chart, which tracked sales only at retailers.
+The single also charted in Mexico, peaking at number 10, and marked the group's eighth consecutive top-ten hit.

-It proved a success in Rhodesia (now Zimbabwe) and Japan, peaking at number four on the former and number 24 on the latter.
+It proved a success in Rhodesia (now Zimbabwe) and Japan, peaking at number four in the former and number 24 in the latter.

 Use in media

-"Summer Night City" makes small appearances in the musical Mamma Mia!.
-Samples from the song appear in scrambled "nightmare" form during the entr'acte, and is also scene change music between the songs "The Winner Takes It All" and "Take a Chance on Me".
+"Summer Night City" is featured in the musical Mamma Mia!, heard in scrambled "nightmare" form during the entr'acte and as scene-change music between the numbers "The Winner Takes It All" and "Take a Chance on Me".

-It has been featured in the set list for ABBA's Voyage concert residency in London, since its opening in May 2022.
+It has been included in the set list for ABBA's Voyage concert residency in London since its opening in May 2022.